LucasDelfino92/morrowindsharp/moddingmw.md

 The following mods require additional MGE XE configuration after installation to work as intended.
 Read the mod pages carefully.

-- [**Remiros' Groundcover**](https://www.nexusmods.com/morrowind/mods/46733) by Remiros, vtastek, and Hrnchamd: adds groundcover to almost all regions.
+- [**Remiros' Groundcover**](https://www.nexusmods.com/morrowind/mods/46733) by Remiros, vtastek, and Hrnchamd
+Adds groundcover to almost all regions.
   - Only install the **Remiros' Groundcover** main file.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **04b Thicker Grass**
-- [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and vtastek: adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
+- [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and vtastek
+Adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
 The quakes are implemented strictly for atmospheric purposes and should not directly affect gameplay or conflict with any other mods.
   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.